microsoft/purview-data-governance-masterclass/Lab-10 - Health Management Actions.md

 The Health Actions dashboard gives you an overview of the Health Actions that have been created based on the Health Control rules that have been defined.

-❗- By default, Health Actions are not assigned to anyone.
+❗**Callout:** By default, Health Actions are not assigned to anyone.
 They must be assigned to a user/group, so that can be actioned.
 If left, they simply remain in the system and visible on the dashboard, unresolved.

 The Health Actions Dashboard shows four tabs: